Massachusetts House of Representatives' 11th Suffolk district

 Massachusetts House of Representatives' 11th Suffolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of the city of Boston in Suffolk County.
-Democrat Liz Malia of Jamaica Plain has represented the district since 1998.
+Democrat Judith García has represented the district since 2023.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's Norfolk and Suffolk district and 2nd Suffolk district.